tamu-edu/scrollstats/README.md

 ### Classify Rasters
 Once raster transformation is complete, use the [ClassifyRasters.ipynb](ClassifyRasters.ipynb) to complete steps 2-5 of the raster porcessing pipeline described above.

-[ClassifyRasters.ipynb](ClassifyRasters.ipynb) results in a set of binary rasters, saved in [data/output/agr_denoise](data/output/agr_denoise), where 1s represent ridge areas and 0s represent swale areas.
-These binary rasters are then used in [NOTEBOOK_TBD.ipynb]() to calculate ridge metrics.
+[ClassifyRasters.ipynb](ClassifyRasters.ipynb) results in a binary raster where 1s represent ridge areas and 0s represent swale areas.
+This binary raster is then used in [NOTEBOOK_TBD.ipynb]() to calculate ridge metrics.

-## Calculate Ridge Metrics
+### Calculate Ridge Metrics
-- TODO

-# TO DO:
-- [x] rewrite metric calculation for each itx
-- [x] add transect creation modules
-- [x] add delineation modules
-- [x] incorporate the relative migration code
-- [x] add example data
-- [x] add all figure creation scripts
-- [ ] create a 'main' script that can handle delineation, transect creation, and metrics
-- [x] assess use of sqlite for all data
-- [x] figure out how to interface with db and local files
-- [ ] create sql db generation file
+- Once all of the vector datasets are created and the raster areas are delineated, use the [CalculateRidgeMetrics.ipynb](CalculateRidgeMetrics.ipynb) to calculate the ridge metrics